top of page

 It is important people recognize that being a truck driver is one step away from homelessness in many of the business models operating in this workspace.

 As planners and practitioners, I urge you to understand that data sources and studies from trucking associations must be heavily scrutinized.
-“Convenience Samples” understood to be not representative of the area of concern for greatest issues that affect truck drivers.
+“Convenience Samples” must be understood as not representative of the area of concern for the greatest issues that affect truck drivers.
 Research produced with corporate interests and lobby group associations do not reflect the lived experiences of many of these workers.

 We support all those who seek to improve the lives of truck drivers through transportation and commercial motor vehicle industry research, planning and implementation projects.